IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Evaluation

 \section{Evaluation}

-In this section, we conduct extensive experiments to demonstrate the practical efficacy of \namex{} in real world scenarios using a diverse set of workloads.
-We evaluate \namex{} using six physical machines from Chameleon Cloud~\cite{keahey2020lessons}.
-Each server is equipped with 96 Intel(R) Xeon(R) Gold 6240R CPU @ 2.40GHz cores and 188 Gb of RAM.
-The \namex{} is open source at~\url{https://github.com/reconfigurable-ml-pipeline/ipa}.
+In this section, we conduct extensive experiments to demonstrate the practical efficacy of \namex{} in real-world scenarios using a diverse set of workloads.
+The code and data for replicating the results are available at~\url{https://github.com/reconfigurable-ml-pipeline/ipa}.